Compare Merchant Cash Advance Quotes

 Major causes of MCA default

-If your business doesn’t plan for these fluctuations in cash flow, the probability of default increases.
-To counter this, businesses should create a realistic sales forecast, accounting for seasonal dips and unexpected downturns.
+If your business doesn’t plan for the seasonal fluctuations in cash flow, there is a higher chance of an MCA default.
+To counter this, businesses should create a realistic sales estimate and account for seasonal dips and any unexpected downturns.

 Taking too many MCAs or borrowing more than your business can handle is another fast track to default.
 It increases the pressure on revenue streams and can turn cash advances into a debt spiral, leaving your business with insufficient funds to convert multiple repayments.